bobbycomet/sus-tracker-twitch-bot/README.md

 What the Bot Doesn't Do
 Moderation: The bot does not moderate chat, issue warnings, kick users, or take any other action against participants.
 It’s purely for fun and analysis.

-Word Tracking: The bot will not show which specific words were used in the final suspicious level calculation.
-It only provides an overall suspicious percentage.

 Customization Needed for Moderation: If you require moderation tools, you’ll need to add them separately to suit your specific use cases.